Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Results

 \subsection{Evolution of integral and dissipative scales}

-Figure~\ref{fig:scales-variations} summarizes the evolution of representative scale measures $L_{\mathrm{int}}(t)$, the Taylor microscale $\lambda(t)$, the Kolmogorov scale $\eta(t)$, and the dissipation rate $\varepsilon(t)$ for all cases.
+Figure~\ref{fig:scales-variations} summarizes the evolution of representative scale measures $L_{\mathrm{int}}(t)$, the Taylor microscale $\lambda(t)$, the Kolmogorov scale $\eta(t)$, the dissipation rate $\varepsilon(t)$, and the normalized dissipation coefficient $C_{\varepsilon}(t)$ for all cases.
+The additional $C_{\varepsilon}(t)$ row is included because the present flows are unsteady and can depart from classical quasi-equilibrium dissipation phenomenology.
+The plotted $C_{\varepsilon}(t)$ histories are not approximately flat: in most cases $C_{\varepsilon}(t)$ changes markedly through the approach to $t_\varepsilon$ and continues to evolve during the subsequent decay.
+This non-constant behavior supports the non-equilibrium interpretation of the present decays and motivates treating dissipation-peak timing as a transient diagnostic rather than as a quasi-steady estimate.
 Across initial conditions, the same qualitative pattern is observed: as the flow transitions from its initially organized large-scale state toward a turbulent, volume-filling state, the energy-containing scale $L_{\mathrm{int}}$ and the intermediate scale $\lambda$ decrease, while $\eta$ decreases toward its minimum near the dissipation peak and then increases during late-time decay.

 The principal difference across cases is the characteristic time window over which this transient unfolds.
 The structured ABC-based initial conditions (Multi-ABC and its asymmetric variant) exhibit a comparatively rapid onset of small-scale activity followed by a long decay, whereas the ABC+random-phase low-$k$ case develops and dissipates more slowly, consistent with the prolonged persistence of large-scale organization seen in the $Q$-criterion snapshots (Sec.~\ref{secIII:InitCondSimSet}).
 The TGV evolution reproduces the canonical timescale separation reported previously \cite{TsuzukiTGVPrecursorPRF}, while the Kida--Pelz flow produces strong gradients very rapidly, in line with the known propensity of this highly symmetric configuration to generate intense small-scale structures \cite{Kida1985,Boratav1994}.